 Bringing together buttery puff pastry with a tender cut of beef and a rich filling of mushroom and liver pâté, this Beef Wellington from Mary Berry's Complete Cookbook is a great choice to help shake up your Christmas feast this year.

-For a Christmas with a Mediterranean twist, Rick Stein's Lamb Kleftiko from Rick Stein: Venice to Istanbul is roasted for over 2 hours with garlic, tomatoes, peppers and potatoes, and finished with a crumbling of tangy feta.
+For a Christmas with a Mediterranean twist, Rick Stein's Lamb Kleftiko from is roasted for over two hours with garlic, tomatoes, peppers and potatoes, and finished with a crumbling of tangy feta.
 It also makes for great leftovers on Boxing Day in a warm flatbread.

 The salmon in this recipe from Downtime is baked on a bed of sliced potatoes, infusing them with an incredible depth of flavour as it cooks.
 It's also very easy to pull together so would make for a great stress-free alternative to turkey or an separate dish for your pescatarian guests.

 It doesn't get much more festive than slow-roasted meat cooked in sloe gin!
-Surrounded by festive pearls of redcurrant, this stunning recipe from Rachel Khoo's Kitchen Notebook is not only delicious but a feast for the eyes too.
+Surrounded by festive pearls of redcurrant, this stunning recipe is not only delicious but a feast for the eyes too.

 Who says a vegetarian Christmas can't be delicious?
 This incredible centrepiece from Mary McCartney's At My Table is perfect with roast vegetables, all the traditional trimming and a generous pouring of gravy over the top.

-With rich festive flavours of port and cherry and perfectly cooked duck, this recipe from Mary Berry Classic is a winning choice for feeding a for a smaller gathering.
+With rich festive flavours of port and cherry and perfectly cooked duck, this recipe from Mary Berry's Classic is a winning choice for a smaller gathering.